 Although Georgia has only one indoor water park – Great Wolf Lodge – we do have indoor pools that offer more than just water to splash around in.
 Here are a couple of indoor swimming pools that are more like mini-water parks than just the standard swimming pool.
 If you know others, leave us a comment and let us know.

 Where: 150 Tom Hall Parkway, LaGrange, GA

-The mega waterpark and hotel opened in LaGrange this summer, and they are ready for you to visit!
+The mega waterpark and hotel opened in LaGrange in 2018, and they are ready for you to visit!
 We have not been here, but we know they are all very similar so you might benefit from this post on our visit to the one in Concord.

 What: South Cobb Aquatic Center

 Where: 875 Six Flags Dr. Austell, GA | 770-739-3180

 The South Cobb Aquatic Center is moments off I-20, just a few miles from Six Flags Over Georgia.
 There is a zero entry portion for the little ones, a free swim area and diving board for the real swimmers.
 In addition, a lazy river, three story slide and play structure including silly shower, dump tank, small slide and waterfall.
 The facility is nicely kept, locker rooms are clean and include showers, bathrooms and lockers.
 There is also a family bathroom.
 The facility also offers a birthday party room.

 Where: 225 Bethesda Church Road, Lawrenceville | 678-924-6334